Stomach, Gastric, or Peptic Ulcers and Helicobacter pylori

 Possible Procedures for Diagnosing a Stomach Ulcer

 The production of carbon dioxide by H. pylori as it breaks down urea is the basis of the urea breath test for stomach ulcers.
 During the test, the patient swallows a liquid or soft solid containing "labeled" urea.
 The carbon in labeled urea is different from normal carbon in some way so that it can be easily detected.
 For example, it may have a higher atomic mass.
 If there are ulcer bacteria in the patient's stomach, the bacterium's urease will produce labeled carbon dioxide from the breakdown of the urea.
-This chemical will then be sent to the lungs to be exhaled.
+Some of this chemical will then be sent to the lungs to be exhaled.
 Labeled carbon dioxide in the patient's breath strongly suggests that ulcer bacteria are present in the stomach.

 Other tests that may be used to detect a stomach ulcer include the examination of a fecal sample, a blood test, an endoscopy to examine the lining of the stomach, and a biopsy (the removal of a small piece of the stomach lining for detailed observation).
 A CT (computerized tomography) scan may be used to detect whether an ulcer has created a hole in the stomach lining.
 CT scans use a specialized form of X-ray technology combined with computer processing to get a cross sectional picture of an area in the body.